Table of Contents

 - Autoimmune hepatitis can cause liver damage when the body’s immune system attacks healthy liver tissue

-- Chronic heart failure can also damage the organ by causing fluid to back up in the liver
+- Chronic heart failure can damage the organ by causing fluid to back up in the liver

 There are other diseases that can damage the liver and ultimately lead to cirrhosis, but the changes in the liver that lead to cirrhosis are gradual.
-When liver cells start to die from the disease, it’s scar tissue that replaces those cells, which leads to cirrhosis.

-Liver Cirrhosis Symptoms
+Cirrhosis of the Liver Symptoms

 - Feeling weak, tired, or generally exhausted